byrd-laif/soilMakers/soulFood/followTheFood.md

 #### The plants tell the story; *Learn to live in the light of nature.*

 Co-evolution; Each unique *Tree of Life* acts while keeping their autonomy, participates in collaborative symbiosis.
 Exactly how(?) is not the objective, *acknowledge the power of unity*.
 Living together, each changing as a result of changes in the other or others.

+Within a healthy environment; the organism is formed purely by the interaction of its cells, guided by the genetic code.
+A miracle of subtle organized cooperation between the parts.
+The growing cells alone, communicating with each other, and guided only by the instructions programmed into them by the genetic code, act correctly, with respect to one another, in such a way that they create an entirely individual whole, not predictable in detail, but recognizable in species.

 Nature is a novelty conserving engine, its only objective is to conserve the 'gene,' not meaning.

+***The network runs on empathy.
+Cell division is empathy in motion.***
+*Empathy is one of the greatest creators of energy.
+It's counterintuitive because it's selfless.*

+The genes that translate to mast fruiting flow on enzymatic coevolutionary currents through the unified soil womb of *Mother Earth*.
+Symbiotically, through *Earth Wo-Man* soil knowledge is pulled into the next generations, as an attractor, like insects and the flowers that they pollinate.

+***Creative power, ones capacity to make something beautiful, lies  in the capacity to observe correctly, and deeply.***

+Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate *living soil*, will survive the *blizzards.*

 ***Forewarned is forearmed.
 The microbes warn each other and the invaders are repelled.***

-The genes that translate to mast fruiting flow on enzymatic coevolutionary currents through the unified soil womb of *Mother Earth*.
-Symbiotically, through *Earth Wo-Man* soil knowledge is pulled into the next generations, as an attractor, like insects and the flowers that they pollinate.

-Those who harvest this knowledge; know how to read the land for *seeds of life*, carry them home to safety and cultivate *living soil*, will survive the *blizzards.* Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but through symbiotic cultural practice, agreed upon *meaningful work.*
+**Passing on the knowledge harvested to their progeny, not by genetic transmission alone, but through symbiotic cultural practice, agreed upon *meaningful work.***

 ***Communities in mutual symbiosis solve problems.***

+To *Earth Wo-Man* it is everything, a living legacy; identity, connection to ancestors, the symbiotic whole home, the pharmacy, the library, the source of all that sustains *Earth Wo-Man*.

 Self-actualized - Synergized in people by plants; the living lands are a power of responsibility, *the world* is an enacted, *sacred ground*.
-To *Earth Wo-Man* it is everything, a living legacy; identity, connection to ancestors, the symbiotic whole home, the pharmacy, the library, the source of all that sustains *Earth Wo-Man*.

 ***The essence of the beautiful is unity in variety.***